meshplay/meshplay/docs/pages/tasks/service-mesh-interface.md

    * Tests are defined to validate conformance for each type of SMI specification (e.g. metrics, access, traffic… ).
 * Invocation
    * Test assertions are defined in a workload-specific way and deployed with the workloads being tested (test assertions are packaged).
    * A test result is collected with the evaluation of each assertion.
-Future: Test results will be individually streamed to Meshery after each assertion is evaluated.
+Future: Test results will be individually streamed to Meshplay after each assertion is evaluated.
-   * Once all assertions are evaluated, test results are returned for visual presentation in Meshery.
+   * Once all assertions are evaluated, test results are returned for visual presentation in Meshplay.
    * Tests that are run by the service mesh project team are identified by a pre-approved service account and are publicly published the SMI Conformance dashboard.

 ## Reporting Conformance

-Each of the participating service mesh projects can leverage the [Meshery SMI Conformance GitHub action](https://github.com/layer5io/meshery-smi-conformance-action) to incorporate SMI conformance into their CI/CD pipelines.
+Each of the participating service mesh projects can leverage the [Meshplay SMI Conformance GitHub action](https://github.com/khulnasoft/meshplay-smi-conformance-action) to incorporate SMI conformance into their CI/CD pipelines.

 The conformance tool will run the test suite and automatically update the conformance dashboard when the test is complete.
 In order to ensure provenance of test results that represent a given service mesh, each project will be asked to identify one or more GitHub accounts that will be used for publishing the tests.

 Ideally, this GitHub account is a service-robot account used within the project’s CI pipeline.

-The [SMI Conformance dashboard](https://meshery.io/service-mesh-interface) displays the current and historical test results of each of the service mesh projects.
+The [SMI Conformance dashboard](https://meshplay.io/service-mesh-interface) displays the current and historical test results of each of the service mesh projects.
 These results are automatically updated through the projects official accounts as mentioned above. -->